 Other government grants: This includes other local authority funding including funding for free school meals.

-DfE/ ESFA capital grants: This includes the devolved formula capital grant.
+DfE/ ESFA capital grants: This includes the Devolved Formula Capital Grant as well as additional capital allocations for the year.

 Transfer of funds is in relation to purchase of fixed assets during the year and the overspend on GAG.